 About a year ago I got a Random email from one of my readers (Yeah, that’s what he called it).
 This particular reader felt like he could write, but found all kinds of excuses not to.
 I guess he wanted some unsolicited advice from me.

-So, who are you voting for?
-That has been the most asked question in the country this past week.
-If only Google could document it, it would probably be no. 1 on the Kenyan search results.
+So, are you voting?
+That has probably been the most asked question in the country this past month.
+If only Google could document it, it would be no. 1 on the Kenyan search results.

 My hands are covered with dirt, and my forehead glistening with hot sweat.
 But I’ve finally come up with new music releases, err I mean treasures from the underground.
 They’re so mesmerizing, you could stare at them all day.